openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Using of Remote Tensors

-You can create a remote tensor to work with remote device memory.
-The `ov::RemoteContext` allows creating remote tensor.
+By using the `ov::RemoteContext` you can create a remote tensor to work with remote device memory.

 @sphinxtabset